History Of The Pioneer Cabin Tree As Powerful Storm Topples Sequoia ‘Tunnel Tree’

 The Pioneer Cabin Tree, more popularly known as the Tunnel Tree and located in the Sierra Nevada region of California, has toppled over during a storm on Sunday.
-The Pioneer Cabin Tree is thought to have been at least 1,000 years old and was in the Calaveras County area of California.
+The Pioneer Cabin Tree is thought to have been at least 1,000-years-old and was in the Calaveras County area of California.
 The Tunnel Tree was a very special attraction at the Calaveras Big Trees State Park.

 On Sunday, the Calaveras Big Trees Association posted on Facebook that the recent storm had been too much for the Tunnel Tree.